Reece Robinson: Rugby union career

 On 15 October 2015, Robinson switched codes to Rugby union, signing a 2-year contract with Super Rugby side New South Wales Waratahs.
 He played in the 2016 National Rugby Championship for New South Wales Country Eagles, winning the Minor Championship and runners up in the Grand Final.

 Personal life

-Robinson has a twin brother, Travis Robinson, who is contracted to the Melbourne Storm and a member of the Lebanon national rugby league team.
+Robinson has a twin brother, Travis Robinson, who was contracted to the Melbourne Storm and a member of the Lebanon national rugby league team.
 Robinson is also a relative of Australian boxer Anthony Mundine, former professional rugby league footballer Nathan Merritt and is step brothers with ex-South Sydney player Beau Champion.